DanielAmes/DanielAmes.github.io/_posts/2025-01-10-bayeslogic.md

     \therefore & \neg p
   \end{array}$$

-The key to translating these forms of arguments into the language of probability is to realize that the probabilistic analogue of logical implication is conditional probability.
+The key to translating these forms of arguments into the language of probability is to realize that the probabilistic analogue of logical implication is conditional probability:

 $$
-P(q \text{ is true} | p \text{ is true} ) = 1 \longleftrightarrow p \to q \text{ is true}
+P(q|p) \leftrightarrow p \to q
 $$